MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4453).

-**Guidance**: Review Azure Activity Log diagnostic settings your App Service resources with the logs being sent to a Log Analytics workspace.
+**Guidance**: Review Azure Activity log diagnostic settings your App Service resources with the logs being sent to a Log Analytics workspace.
 Perform queries in Log Analytics to search terms, identify trends, analyze patterns, and provide many other insights based on the collected data.

-Use Application Insights for your App Service Web Apps and to collect log, performance, and error data.
+Use Application Insights for your App Service apps and to collect log, performance, and error data.
 View the telemetry data collected by Application Insights within the Azure portal.

 If you have deployed a Web Application Firewall, you can monitor attacks against your web applications by using a real-time Web Application Firewall log.
 The log is integrated with Azure Monitor to track Web Application Firewall alerts and easily monitor trends.